Iodine: Iodine oxides and oxoacids

 Iodine oxides are the most stable of all the halogen oxides, because of the strong I–O bonds resulting from the large electronegativity difference between iodine and oxygen, and they have been known for the longest time.
-The stable, white, hygroscopic iodine pentoxide (I_{2}O_{5}) has been known since its formation in 1813 by Gay-Lussac and Davy.
-It is most easily made by the dehydration of iodic acid (HIO_{3}), of which it is the anhydride.
+The stable, hygroscopic, white iodine pentoxide (I2O5) has been known since its formation in 1813 by Gay-Lussac and Davy.
+It is most easily made by the dehydration of iodic acid (HIO3), of which it is the anhydride.
 It will quickly oxidise carbon monoxide completely to carbon dioxide at room temperature, and is thus a useful reagent in determining carbon monoxide concentration.
 It also oxidises nitrogen oxide, ethylene, and hydrogen sulfide.
-It reacts with sulfur trioxide and peroxydisulfuryl difluoride (S_{2}O_{6}F_{2}) to form salts of the iodyl cation, [IO_{2}]^{+}, and is reduced by concentrated sulfuric acid to iodosyl salts involving [IO]^{+}.
-It may be fluorinated by fluorine, bromine trifluoride, sulfur tetrafluoride, or chloryl fluoride, resulting iodine pentafluoride, which also reacts with iodine pentoxide, giving iodine(V) oxyfluoride, IOF_{3}.
-A few other less stable oxides are known, notably I_{4}O_{9} and I_{2}O_{4}; their structures have not been determined, but reasonable guesses are I^{III}(I^{V}O_{3})_{3} and [IO]^{+}[IO_{3}]^{−} respectively.
+It reacts with sulfur trioxide and peroxydisulfuryl difluoride (S2O6F2) to form salts of the iodyl cation, [IO2]+, and is reduced by concentrated sulfuric acid to iodosyl salts involving [IO]+.
+It may be fluorinated by fluorine, bromine trifluoride, sulfur tetrafluoride, or chloryl fluoride, resulting iodine pentafluoride, which also reacts with iodine pentoxide, giving iodine(V) oxyfluoride, IOF3.
+A few other less stable oxides are known, notably I4O9 and I2O4; their structures have not been determined, but reasonable guesses are I^{III}(I^{V}O3)3 and [IO]+[IO3]- respectively.